China Family Restaurant – Sichuan Food of Austin

 Many of the restaurant’s dishes are intended for sharing, as Family is at its core.
 Guests can often expect to leave with a full belly and a plate to take home for later.

 China Family-Style Dining and More

 I had heard of the portion sizes beforehand, so I brought a friend and an appetite for my visit.
 Though clearly meant for indoor dining, the restaurant does have a modest outdoor area.
 The service around noon was polite and quick to tend to our table’s needs.
 It was relatively busy, but not to the point where we had to reserve our places ahead of time.

-One mark of a great Chinese restaurant is a great selection of appetizers, regardless of the region from which they hail.
+One mark of the best Chinese restaurant is a great selection of appetizers, regardless of the region from which they hail.
 China Family did not disappoint in this regard as it served us up classics like Fried Dumplings, Crab Rangoon, and complimentary rice.
 The Dry Fried Green Beans were my personal favorite, a steaming hot heap of garlic-seasoned snaps with plenty to share.

 The Sichuan Chinese Food